joewdavies/awesome-frontend-gis/README.md

 - [Peak Map](https://github.com/anvaka/peak-map) - Allows you to visualize elevation of any area on the map with filled area charts (also known as a ridgeline).
 - [mapus](https://github.com/alyssaxuu/mapus) - Mapus is a tool to explore and annotate collaboratively on a map.
 - [MapOnShirt](https://maponshirt.com) - A fun tool for creating colorful designs from maps and turning them into T-shirts, Posters, Cushions and more.

 ## 🎨 Colour advice
 Colour usage is very important in data visualisation and cartography.
-Here are some tools to help you choose the best colours for your maps.
+Here are some tools to help you choose the best colours for your maps:

 - [ColorBrewer](https://colorbrewer2.org/) - Colour advice for maps, based on the research of Dr. Cynthia Brewer.
 - [viz-palette](https://projects.susielu.com/viz-palette) - This project is optimized for tweaking, copying, and pasting colors in and out of JavaScript.
 - [Chroma.js Color Palette Helper](https://gka.github.io/palettes/#/9) - This chroma.js-powered tool is here to help us mastering multi-hued, multi-stops color scales.